-In the Certificate and Agreement, the Department has covenanted and agreed that, in each year that any Bonds are outstanding, (i) it shall use the Title 23 Moneys received by it first for the payment of the current year's Bond Service Charges on the Bonds and Additional Bonds and for debt service on Parity Obligations prior to use of the Title 23 Moneys for any other purpose, (ii) it shall reserve from Title 23 Moneys available in each Federal Fiscal Year an amount of money sufficient to enable it to pay all Bond Service Charges due on the Bonds and Additional Bonds and all debt service due on Parity Obligations in the immediately following Federal Fiscal Year, and (iii) it shall not permit any Additional Bonds or Parity Obligations to be issued if, upon such issuance, the total amount of Bond Service Charges payable with respect to the Bonds and any Additional Bonds in any Fiscal Year plus the total amount due as debt service on all Parity Obligations in that Fiscal Year would exceed (a) so long as the Series 1998-1 Bonds and Series 1999-1 Bonds have not been defeased, the lesser of (x) 25% of the lowest amount of Pledged Federal Highway Receipts received by the Department in any of the three immediately previous Fiscal Years, or (y) One Hundred Million Dollars (\$100,000,000); or (b) subsequent to the defeasance of the Series 1998-1 Bonds and Series 1999-1 Bonds, one-fifth of the average amount of Federal Highway Receipts received by the Department in the three immediately previous Fiscal Years.
-The Department has reserved from the Title 23 Moneys available to it in the Federal Fiscal Year ended September 30, 2002, sufficient moneys to enable it to pay the Bond Service Charges with respect to the Bonds and the Additional Bonds due in December, 2002 and June, 2003.
+In the Certificate and Agreement, the Department has covenanted and agreed that, in each Year that any Bonds are outstanding, (i) it shall use the Title 23 Moneys received by it first for the payment of the current Federal Fiscal Year's Bond Service Charges on the Bonds and Additional Bonds and for debt service on Parity Obligations prior to use of the Title 23 Moneys for any other purpose, (ii) it shall reserve from Title 23 Moneys available in each Federal Fiscal Year an amount of money sufficient to enable it to pay all Bond Service Charges due on the Bonds and Additional Bonds and all debt service due on Parity Obligations in the immediately following Federal Fiscal Year, and (iii) it shall not permit any Additional Bonds or Parity Obligations to be issued if, upon such issuance, the total amount of Bond Service Charges payable with respect to the Bonds and any Additional Bonds in any State Fiscal Year plus the total amount due as debt service on all Parity Obligations in that State Fiscal Year would exceed (a) so long as the Series 1998-1 Bonds and Series 1999-1 Bonds have not been defeased, the lesser of (x) 25% of the lowest amount of Pledged Federal Highway Receipts received by the Department in any of the three immediately previous State Fiscal Years, or (y) One Hundred Million Dollars (\$100,000,000); or (b) subsequent to the defeasance of the Series 1998-1 Bonds and Series 1999-1 Bonds, one-fifth of the average amount of Federal Highway Receipts received by the Department in the three immediately previous State Fiscal Years.
+The Department has reserved from the Title 23 Moneys available to it in the Federal Fiscal Year ended September 30, 2003, sufficient moneys to enable it to pay the Bond Service Charges with respect to the Bonds and the Additional Bonds due on June 15, and December 15, 2004 and June 15, 2005.